-For your consideration, listen to: Greg Boyle’s CU Commencement Reflection.
+For your consideration, listen to Greg Boyle’s CU Commencement Reflection.

-Simplicity and Sustainability are closely related, with simplicity focusing on an individual lifestyle refraining from over-consumption.
+Simplicity and sustainability are closely related, with simplicity focusing on an individual lifestyle refraining from over-consumption.
 Living simply may contribute to a more sustainable future but that may or may not be the intent of the simple living practitioner.
 Sustainability refers to our ability as a society and a species to sustain our existence over time.
 If we are going to do this, we need to have large systemic global change and some major lifestyle changes.

-For your consideration, watch: The Examen.
+For your consideration, see: The Invitation and 100 People.